-The ratios of QH and QE to Q* (QH/Q* and QE/Q*) show similar diurnal variations with monotonic increases and similar slopes from morning to afternoon (Fig. 11b–c), such that β is constant throughout the daytime (Fig. 11a).
-Despite the monotonic increase of QH/Q*, the total non-evaporative energy fraction (QH/Q* + dQS/Q*) remains constant during the daytime, because the temporal changes of QH/Q* and dQS/Q* occur in opposite directions (Fig. 11b and d), thus canceling each other.
-In the morning, most Q* is used to heat buildings and roads; therefore, dQS/Q* is higher than QH/Q*.
-In the afternoon, the urban surface is hot enough, so QH/Q* becomes higher than dQS/Q* accordingly.
-The relationship between dQS and Q* shows a clockwise hysteresis pattern (Fig. 11e), which is typically observed in urban areas (Grimmond and Oke, 1999; Rigo and Parlow, 2007; Velasco et al., 2011; Ramamurthy et al., 2014; Hong and Hong, 2016).
-The unity value of nocturnal dQS/Q* indicates balance between the longwave radiation and dQS.
+The ratios of QH and QE to Q* (QH/Q* and QE/Q*) show similar diurnal variations with monotonic increases and similar slopes from morning to afternoon (Fig. 11b–c), such that β is constant and dQS/Q* decreases monotonically throughout the daytime (Fig. 11a).
+This result suggests typical variations in dQS/Q* during the day.
+In the morning, most Q* is used to heat buildings and roads, and, in the afternoon, the urban surface is hot enough, so dQS/Q* decreases accordingly.
+Indeed, the relationship between the residual and Q* shows a clockwise hysteresis pattern (Fig. 11e), which is typically observed in urban areas (Grimmond and Oke, 1999; Rigo and Parlow, 2007; Velasco et al., 2011; Ramamurthy et al., 2014; Hong and Hong, 2016).
+During the night-time, near-zero values of nocturnal turbulent heat fluxes (i.e. unity of dQS/Q*) indicates a balance between the longwave radiation and dQS.

 3.5.
 CO2 Concentration

-The observed diurnal CO2 concentration shows a morning peak and then decreases to the minimum in late afternoon (Fig. 12a).
+The observed diurnal CO2 concentration shows a morning peak and then decreases to the minimum in late afternoon hours (Fig. 13a).
 The peak in the morning is well matched with the traffic volume around the tower; the smaller values in the afternoon are associated with the higher planetary boundary layer height.
 Such diurnal patterns have been reported in other cities (Reid and Steyn, 1997; Grimmond et al., 2002; Velasco et al., 2005; Kumar and Nagendra, 2015; Crawford et al., 2016; Schmutz et al., 2016; Roth et al., 2017).
-During the study period, the mean concentration is 415.4 ppm.
-The daily amplitude, or difference between the maximum and minimum, is 18.4 ppm (4.4% of the mean concentration).
+During the study period, the mean concentration is 414.8 ppm.
+The daily amplitude, or the difference between the maximum and minimum, is 18.4 ppm (4.4% of the mean concentration).
 The background CO2 concentration at Mauna Loa is 401.4 ppm throughout the study period (NOAA, 2018).

 In the mid-latitudes of the northern hemisphere, CO2 concentrations are generally higher in winter than in other seasons, because more fossil fuel combustion is used for heating while vegetation absorbs less CO2.
-Similarly, our data shows that the mean CO2 concentration is the highest in winter at 424.0 ppm, but does not substantially decrease during the summer season (Fig. 13).
-The CO2 concentration clearly increases during the summer monsoon season.
-This indicates that the observed CO2 concentration is seasonally controlled by the intensity and duration of the summer monsoon, as well as by anthropogenic emission (i.e., vehicular traffics) and the evolution of the planetary boundary layer (i.e., dilution and accumulation).
+Similarly, our data show that the seasonal mean CO2 concentration is the highest in winter at 424.3 ppm (with a daily maximum of 524.7 and a 15-day mean of 486.3 ppm) but does not substantially decrease during the summer season (Fig. 12).
+The CO2 concentration increases during the summer monsoon season.
+We speculate that such a pattern in summer is associated with the reduced photosynthesis during a depression of the solar radiation concurrent with the summer monsoon season (Kwon et al., 2010; Hong and Kim 2011).
+This indicates that the observed CO2 concentration is seasonally controlled by the intensity and duration of the summer monsoon, as well as by anthropogenic emission (i.e. vehicular traffic) and the evolution of the planetary boundary layer (i.e. dilution and accumulation).

 3.6.
 CO2 Flux